+shown on the left panel of fig.~\ref{fig:regions}, which is the fundamental region of the subgroup of real translations generated by the transformation~$T$.

-As we announced earlier, (\ref{bosonic-S}) does not converge because of the infrared divergence caused by the tachyon as $\tau_{2}\rightarrow \infty$.
-However this result does not correspond to the vacuum energy of a string in ${\bf R}^{d-1}\times S^{1}$ since there are no winding modes corresponding to the would-be space direction in the world-sheet and we know that $\tau\rightarrow -1/\tau$ interchanges space and time coordinates on the world-sheet.
-As a consequence, the integral in (\ref{bosonic-S}) is not restricted to the fundamental region of the modular group $PSL(2,{\bf Z})$ as we should expect from a path integral calculation, since the integral over the modular parameter comes from the integration over tori not equivalent under diffeomorphisms \cite{McClain-Roth,O'Brien-Tan}.
+As already pointed out, eq.~\eqref{bosonic-S} does not converge because of the infrared divergence caused by the tachyon as $\tau_{2}\rightarrow \infty$.
+Besides this basic flaw, it should be said that this result does not really correspond to the vacuum energy of bosonic strings on $\mathbb{R}^{d-1}\times S^{1}$.
+The reason is that, unlike the Kaluza-Klein momenta along the compactified Euclidean time, the expression does not include the contribution of strings winding along this dimension.
+This shows in the fact that eq.~\eqref{bosonic-S} is not manifestly invariant under the full modular group~$\mbox{PSL}(2,\mathbb{Z})$, but only under the subgroup of translation generated by~$T$.
+This is indeed surprising, since in a a path integral evaluation of the vacuum energy the integral should render a modular invariant result, where the integration over the modular parameter coming from summing the contribution of inequivalent tori~\cite{McClain-Roth,O'Brien-Tan}.

-It was observed by Polchinski \cite{Polchinski} that the path-integral computation of the one-loop free energy (\ref{bosonic-S}) coincides with what one would obtain by adding the contributions to the free energy of the different states in the string spectrum.
-This approach to the computation of the free energy which consists in considering the string as a collection of fields is called the analog model \cite{EAlvarez-cosm,Sundborg,Bowick-W,Tye,Alvarez,Alvarez-Osorio-1} and gives actually the same result than that obtained by Polchinski.
+It was observed by Polchinski~\cite{Polchinski} that the expression~\eqref{bosonic-S} coincides with the result of adding the contributions to the free energy of the different states in the full string spectrum.
+This method of computing the free energy, that amounts to considering the string as a collection of quantum fields, is called the analog model~\cite{EAlvarez-cosm,Sundborg,Bowick-W,Tye,Alvarez,Alvarez-Osorio-1}.